Preservation Detroit is the city's oldest preservation organization. We have worked to protect places that matter to Detroiters since 1975.

-Preservation Detroit (first established as Preservation Wayne) was founded in 1975 as a student organization when two Wayne State University (WSU) students came together to fight the demolition of historic WSU properties.
+Preservation Detroit was founded in 1975 as Preservation Wayne, a student organization at Wayne State University.
+Students Allen Wallace and Marilyn Florek came together to fight the demolition of historic campus properties.
 The organization’s first save was the David Mackenzie House, then slated for demolition for a sewer line.
-With the help of like-minded individuals, this small campus organization not only halted the destruction of the historic 1895 Queen Anne residence, but also raised over $220,000 to save and restore the building; thus, creating a new home for Detroit’s first preservation organization.
-Mackenzie House continues to be the headquarters of Preservation Detroit.
+With the help of like-minded individuals, this small campus organization not only halted the destruction of the historic 1895 Queen Anne residence, but also raised over $220,000 to save and restore the building, creating a new home for Detroit’s first preservation organization.

 During the 1980s, Preservation Detroit partnered with Wayne State University to designate the historically and culturally valuable East Ferry Avenue as a historic district.
 Through tours, lectures, and community outreach, Preservation Detroit promoted the preservation of many nearby properties.
-At this high point of 500 members, Preservation Detroit received the Preservation Honor Award from the National Trust for Historic Preservation in 1986, and incorporated officially as a tax exempt 501(c)(3) in the State of Michigan.
+Preservation Detroit received the Preservation Honor Award from the National Trust for Historic Preservation in 1986, and incorporated officially as a tax exempt 501(c)(3) in the State of Michigan.

 Preservation Detroit grew in board strength and staff through the 1990s.
 The major focus during this period was the research and planning to document Ferry Avenue’s historical context and potential as a cultural destination.
 Preservation Detroit worked closely with the Detroit Institute of Arts Founders Society and other neighborhood stakeholders on an in-depth planning study and work plan that laid the foundation for a holistic, long-term approach to the revitalization of East Ferry Avenue, culminating in a special relationship with the new owners of Hecker-Smiley Mansion, the law firm of Charfoos & Christensen.
-Honorary Chairs Alan Gilmour, John Stroh III, and William Taubman led a successful corporate campaign, and a generous grant from the Chrysler Fund supported an ambitious membership campaign that increased membership to 1,000 members.
+Honorary Chairs Alan Gilmour, John Stroh III, and William Taubman led a successful corporate campaign, and a generous grant from the Chrysler Fund supported an ambitious membership campaign.

-In the new millennium, Preservation Detroit continued its tradition of evolving the preservation debate in Detroit and contributed to the conversation by adding to The Detroit Heritage Tour Series.
-High profile demolitions such as the Madison-Lenox and Statler hotels and the 2005 listing of all of “The Historic Buildings of Downtown Detroit” on the National Trust’s 11 Most Endangered Places roster drew national attention to at-risk buildings in downtown Detroit.
+In the new millennium, Preservation Detroit continued its tradition of evolving the preservation debate in Detroit and contributed to the conversation by adding to the Detroit Heritage Tour Series.
+High profile demolitions such as the Madison-Lenox and Statler hotels and the 2005 listing of all of “The Historic Buildings of Downtown Detroit” on the National Trust’s 11 Most Endangered Places roster drew national attention to at-risk buildings in downtown.

 Today, Preservation Detroit continues to improve their existing programs, while also creating new proactive initiatives focused on community advocacy.
-They have recently commenced a survey to document the existing building stock and identify historic resources that are integral in defining Detroit’s cultural and architectural identity.
+In 2013, we commenced a survey to document the existing building stock and identify historic resources that are integral in defining Detroit’s cultural and architectural identity.
 In 2016, Preservation Detroit worked to create the Cass Park Historic District, saving a dense, walkable neighborhood from demolition in the Cass Corridor.
 In 2018, we partnered with the Arena District Neighborhood Advisory Council to help establish the Cass-Henry Historic District.

 Preservation Detroit also continues to celebrate Detroit’s past and current achievements through educational tours, lectures, and publications, promoting awareness and the discussion of public history.
 The organization holds more than 130 tours each year, on subjects ranging from architectural history to sculpture to the history of bootlegging.
-In addition, a free lecture series features guest speakers; past lectures have included the history of Brush Park, Art Deco in Detroit, and architect Leonard B. Willeke, to name a few.
-Recently, the organization commenced the digitization of its historic archives which contain photos, slides, blueprints, newspaper clippings, ephemera, and document collections related to specific Detroit buildings and neighborhoods.
+In addition, advocacy events take place year round, including preservation town halls, historic district community meetings, property cleanups and more.